Bumshakalaka/SublimeLinter-contrib-nagelfar/README.md

 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
-Before using this plugin, you must ensure that `nagelfar` is installed on your system.
-To install `nagelfar`, do the following:
+Before using this plugin, you must ensure that `tclsh` interpreter is installed on your system and it's available in PATH.

-1. Install `nagelfar` by:

-   1. downloading nagelfar executable file from [nagelfar](https://sourceforge.net/projects/nagelfar/)
-   2. Copy the file to your TCL interpreter bin folder (e.g. c:\tcl\bin) or any other place which has been added to PATH
+The plugin itself contains 'nagelfar' linter in starkit form.
+Thus, is OS-independent.

-**Note:** This plugin requires `nagelfar` 1.2.0 or later.
+**Note:** This plugin requires `tclsh` 8.5 or later.

 ### Linter configuration
-In order for `nagelfar` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
-Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.

-Once you have installed and configured `nagelfar`, you can proceed to install the SublimeLinter-contrib-nagelfar plugin if it is not yet installed.
+The plugin contains 'nagelfar' v1.2.5 linter in starkit form.
+Thus, is OS-independent.

 ### Plugin installation
 Please use [Package Control][pc] to install the linter plugin.
 This will ensure that the plugin will be updated when new versions are available.
 If you want to install from source so you can modify the source code, you probably know what you are doing so we won’t cover that here.